minilo71/MMFS/tools/beebasm/README.txt

 If specifed, BeebAsm will create a !Boot file on the new disc image, containing the command '*RUN <DFS filename>'.
 The new disc image will already be set to *OPT 4,3 (*EXEC !Boot).

+-opt <value>

+If specified, this sets the disc option of the generated disc image (i.e. the *OPT 4,n value) to the value specified.
+This overrides the -boot option.

 -di <filename>